View the 2025 Summer Camp Guide!

 d.
 Any injury or condition that needs immediate medical attention.

 Campers may not remain at camp with a fever, signs of a contagious condition, or signs of head lice.
 If a camper is sent home at check-in, they may return with a signed letter from their physician stating that they do not have any contagious condition and are in good health.
-Arrangements to attend a later session may also be made with Camp Holloway or Camp Sycamore Hills in summer 2024 if space is available.
+Arrangements to attend a later session may also be made with Camp Holloway or Camp Sycamore Hills in summer 2025 if space is available.

 In the case of head lice, a camper must wait 24 hours, be free of signs of lice or nits, and get rechecked upon return.
-Final decision is at the discretion of the camp director health officer.
+Final decision is at the discretion of the camp director or health officer.

 • Physical Restrictions